MBAHGAT2000/NLP_Chatboot_with_Transformer/README.md

 User-Friendly Interface: The chatbot provides a user-friendly interface for interacting with the model.

 usage
 To use the chatbot, follow these steps:
 Dataset: Prepare your dataset or use the provided sample data.
 Training: Train the chatbot model.
 Inference: Use the trained model to generate responses.

 Dataset
 To train the chatbot, you need a conversation dataset.
 The dataset should be in a specific format, where each line contains a dialogue turn in the format "user: message" or "bot: message."
 You can find sample conversation data in the data/ directory to get started.

 Training
 You can train the chatbot model using the following command:

 Model Architecture
 The chatbot uses a custom implementation of the Transformer Encoder-Decoder architecture.
 For detailed information about the model architecture and design choices, see Model Architecture.

-Contributing
-Contributions to this project are welcome!
-To contribute, please follow the guidelines outlined in CONTRIBUTING.md.

 License
 This project is licensed under the MIT License.